Smooth your bill payments

 1. Set up Bill Smoother

-Decide how much you want to round your bills up to, and the amount at which you want us to use money from your Bill Smoother credit to help pay your bill (to keep things super simple you can choose to make these amounts the same - it’s totally up to you).
-You can edit your settings whenever you want.
+Summertime set-up is ideal, so that you’ll have time to build up credit before those high winter bills come knocking.
+Decide how much you want to contribute at each power bill, and the amount at which you want us to use money from your Bill Smoother credit to help pay your bill (for super smooth bill payments, we recommend making these amounts the same).

 2. See your Flick bill